the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/03_act_03/_index.md

 - We can develop the backend architecture
     - Model fields with appropriate properties and methods
+    - Appropriate use of form that update the database
     - Django views are used to link backend and frontend
     - Any known bugs are documented in the README.md
 - We can design the frontend of a webapp